 At the premium screening, starting with "Sekaikei Sekai-ron" (Aomi Yamamoto), which won a prize in the 2009 contest, some of the winning works from each year were screened, and the filmmakers had an opportunity to explain about their works on the stage.

-After the screening of "TIME DRIVER: The Future We Have Created," Mr. Yamamoto gave a lecture.Yamamoto created independent animations as a student at Kyushu University, and received honorable mentions in the CG animation contest for "memory" in 2009 and "Anemone" in 2011.Recently, he directed the "Hoshi-iro Girl Drop" part of "Poppetepic" and "Kimi no na wa.and "Ninja Batman," he is a young creator and director who will lead the Japanese animation industry in the future.
+After the screening of "TIME DRIVER: The Future We Have Created," Mr. Yamamoto gave a lecture.Yamamoto created independent animations as a student at Kyushu University, and received honorable mentions for "memory" in 2009 and "Anemone" in 2011 at the CG animation contest.Recently, he directed the "Hoshi-iro Girl Drop" part of "Poppetepic" and "Kimi no na wa.He is a young creator and director who will lead the Japanese animation industry in the future, participating in such projects as "Ninja Batman" and "Ninja Batman.